 It is very probable that these bronze rams belonged to ships that were sunk in the final battle of the First Punic War, fought near the Aegates Islands in 241 B.C.
-So far, 11 rams have been found in the sea near the islands, of which seven had Latin inscriptions and one had a Punic inscription.
+So far, 23 rams have been found in the sea near the islands, and 8 of them have inscriptions that are mostly readable; a list of the rams can be found in S. Tusa et al., "The Battle of the Aegates Islands, 241 BC: mapping a naval encounter", p.
+172 ( academia.edu ) Seven of the inscriptions are written in Latin, and one is in Punic.
 This is somewhat unexpected, because the outcome of the battle was a clear victory for the Romans; one theory is that the Carthaginians, in order equip a fleet at short notice, used ships that they had captured from the Romans in previous battles.

 The translations are taken from the full commentary on the inscriptions by J.Prag, "Bronze rostra from the Egadi Islands off NW Sicily: the Latin inscriptions" ( JRA,2014 - academia.edu ); he shows that M.Publicius, mentioned as quaestor in 4 and 6, may possibly be identified as M. Publicius Malleolus, who was Roman consul in 232 B.C.